East Riding of Yorkshire: Media

 The region is covered by BBC Yorkshire and Lincolnshire based in Hull and ITV Yorkshire, broadcast from Leeds.
-Local analogue radio stations include BBC Radio Humberside, BBC Radio York, Capital Yorkshire, Viking FM, Greatest Hits Radio East Yorkshire and Nation Radio East Yorkshire.
+BBC Local Radio for the county is served by BBC Radio Humberside and BBC Radio York (covering Pocklington).
+County-wide commercial radio stations are Capital Yorkshire, Hits Radio East Yorkshire & North Lincolnshire, Greatest Hits Radio East Yorkshire and Nation Radio East Yorkshire.
 The county also has four Community radio stations Great Driffield Radio, which covers Great Driffield and the surrounding villages, Seaside FM, which serves the Holderness area on 105.3 FM MHz, Vixen 101 which serves Market Weighton and Pocklington and 107.8 Beverley FM which serves Beverley and the surrounding areas.

 Newspapers include the Hull Daily Mail, owned by Reach plc.
 An East Riding Mail was launched in March 2006 as a sister paper to this.
 Other newspapers in the area include the Bridlington Free Press, the Goole Times, the Holderness Gazette, and the Driffield & Wolds Weekly.
 The Beverley Guardian and the Driffield Times & Post used to serve the area but closed in 2016.